qiboteam/qibo/doc/source/examples.rst

     preferrable.
 In such cases disabling CPU multi-threading may also increase performance (see next subsection).
-  * A standard GPU has 12-16GB of memory and thus can simulate up to 30 qubits on single-precision or 29 qubits with double-precision when QIBO's default gates are used.
+  * A standard GPU has 12-16GB of memory and thus can simulate up to 30 qubits on single-precision or 29 qubits with double-precision when Qibo's default gates are used.
 For larger circuits one should either use the CPU (assuming it has more memory) or a distributed circuit configuration.
 The latter allows splitting the state vector on multiple devices and is useful both when multiple GPUs